Living your best life with lupus

 “As Black women, we must empower and advocate for ourselves.
 When I was experiencing symptoms of lupus (SLE), I was not heard… But I finally found a care team that understands me.
 Don’t be afraid to seek a second opinion.”

 Interested in sharing your story?
-If you are selected, you will be paid for your time.
+If you participate, you will be paid for your time.

 African American Community